FredieU/RPi-robotics/README.md

-Collection of robotics scripts for future RPi project.
+Collection of python scripts for future RPi robotics project.

+Hardware: